James Hinton Knowles

-Rev. James Hinton Knowles (1856–1943) was a British Missionary to Kashmir in 19th century.
+James Hinton Knowles (1856–1943) was a British missionary to Kashmir in 19th century.
 He had visited Kashmir in the 1880s and authored two important books about Kashmiri language and culture.
-He was the first principal of the renowned Tyndale Biscoe School Kashmir from 1876 to 1880.
-He was succeeded Reverend F.E.Lucey A.M.
+He was the first principal of the Tyndale Biscoe School Kashmir from 1876 to 1880.
+He was succeeded by Reverend F.E.Lucey A.M.

 Published works

 A Dictionary Of Kashmiri Proverbs And Sayings

 A Dictionary Of Kashmiri Proverbs And Sayings is a detailed collection of Kashmiri proverbs and sayings.
 It was published in 1888 in Bombay, British India.

 Folk-Tales Of Kashmir

 Folk-Tales Of Kashmir was published in 1893 in London.
 The book contains 40 fables and about 100 odd folk tales.